Beetroot Farming in Kenya: Common Asked Questions on Beetroot Farming.

 Beetroot is a nutritious vegetable that is believed to have originated from the Mediterranean region, with early cultivation in ancient Egypt.
 It has been a staple vegetable in many dishes worldwide hence its popularity.
 It has several health benefits that include provision of antioxidants, minerals, vitamins, carbohydrates, and proteins.
 Beetroot farming in Kenya has proven to be not only agriculturally viable but also economically rewarding.
 In this article, we shall explore all the commonly asked questions about beetroot farming to get you ready for cultivation.

-Which is the ideal climate and Soils for the growth of beetroot?
+Which is the ideal climate and soils for the growth of beetroot?

 How should I prepare the soil for beetroot farming?

-Popular varieties that are known for their adaptability to Kenyan climates include Bolt hardy, Chioggia pink, Burpees’s golden, Cylindra, Rubidus and Detroit 6.
+There are several varieties of beetroot grown worldwide, but in Kenya the most popular varieties that are known for their adaptability to Kenyan climates include Bolt hardy, Chioggia pink, Burpees’s golden, Cylindra, Rubidus and Detroit 6.

 What is the recommended spacing for planting beetroots in Kenya?